msteenhagen/tapes/content/posts/session-04.md

 ---
-title: "Fri 27 Jan 2023: Surprise Film <3"
+title: "Fri 27 Jan 2023: Stalker (Сталкер)"
-description: "With so much being plannable nowadays, we thought you might enjoy a surprise Friday film night with the folks at Tapes?
-Bring strangers, acquaintances and of course plenty of snacks.
-See you online :3"
+description: "What if you could go to a place that would fulfil your deepest, unacknowledged desire, regardless of the consequences ... would you go?
+We'll travel to The Zone with a stalker by our side."
 date: 2023-01-13T21:30:00+01:00
 # tldr:
 draft: false